edeleastar/moodle-book/readme.md

 - course.md: Course title + summary
 - credits: list of contributors
-- mbignore: list of topics which are to be excluded for course publish
+- mbignore: list of topics which are to be excluded for course publish (optionl)
+- ga: a google analytics tracking code (optional)
 - topic01: the first topic
 - topic02: the second topic
 - etc..